Aaron-Ritchey/coding-crossroads/README.md

 Also, this repository is where I practice using the note-taking program [Obsidian](https://obsidian.md) and practice [personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management).

+This project is licensed under the [GNU General Public License v3.0](LICENSE)

 ## By Language
 - [[CPP|C++]] (stylized here as **CPP**)
 - [[C-sharp|C#]] (stylized here as **C-sharp**)